rrohm/fx-unit/README.md

 # Getting started

+At present, the repository contains not only the source code but also the binary distribution.
+So, just clone or download the repository and have a look at fx-unit/aeFXUnit/dist.

 The project is currently beeing developed with NetBeans IDE 8.2 and Ant, but if you just want to use the library for testing your JavaFX project, you may simply download or clone the repository.
-Building with Ant is not necessary, since currently the project contains the library jar in the folder fx-unit/aeFXUnit/dist.

 ```